mzraghib/TeamRPZ/README.md

 # About Us
 # We are Android noobs trying to jump into Android programming with an ambitious project.
 We believe we'll be a force to reckon with in some time!

+#Our code lies in branches since nothing is final yet.